What is TuPL

 Linux home directory

-Once you arrive on campus the first thing you should do is head to the EECS systems staff in Halligan Hall room 231, located at the far end of the hall visible while standing in the second floor kitchen.
+Once you arrive on campus the first thing you should do is head to the EECS systems staff in JCC 310 & 312.
 They are available Monday through Friday, 8am to 5:30pm and will help you get setup with a username and password for the EECS network of linux servers, lab computers, and your home directory.

 If you ever forget your EECS password but know your Tufts email / UTLN password, you can recover access to your EECS account by going here: https://www.eecs.tufts.edu/~accounts/reset.cgi.